cummingsbeau/liri/README.md

 - Rotten Tomatoes Rating.
 - Rotten Tomatoes URL.

-If the user doesn't type a movie in, the program will output data for the movie 'The Bee Movie'
+If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 # Do What It Says
 `node liri.js do-what-it-says`

 Using the `fs` Node package, LIRI will take the text inside of log.txt and then use it to call one of LIRI's commands.

-Right now it will run `spotify-this-song` for "Never going to give you up,".
+Right now it will run `spotify-this-song` for "never going to give you up,".